Vung Tau→Con Dao New Big Ferry

 VUNG TAUCON DAO EXPRESS FERRY

 On this page, I’ve written a complete guide to taking the express ferry between Vũng Tàu and Côn Sơn Island, in the Côn Đảo Archipelago.
 I’ve included a map and all relevant information for travellers on this ferry route.
-To book tickets, you can help support my website by using the Baolau.com links and search boxes on this page.
-Alternatively, go to the Côn Đảo Express website or Facebook page.
-Note that the sailing schedule changes regularly and a new, much bigger and faster ship is just about to start operating on this route, later in 2022.
-Click from the contents below:
+To book tickets, you can help support my website by using the Baolau.com links and search boxes on this page, although sometimes it may not be possible to book through them.
+Alternatively, go to the Côn Đảo Express website.
+Note that the sailing schedule changes regularly due to sea conditions.
+Click from the contents below for more details:

 CONTENTS: